MARTIMM/Semi-xml/README.md

 * Replacing anonymous methods in an external module from the hash to class methods.
 * Now modules can be used from sxml, the following libs might come in handy
-  * Semi-xml::Lib::File.pm6 - File and link handling.
+  * SxmlLib::File - File and link handling.
     * [x] include other documents
     * [ ] link to page or image checking and generating
     * [ ] avatar linking